We’re harvesting two blocks of pine trees on the eastern side of Valley Road in Whakatāne.

 When will it happen?

-Harvesting is due to start mid-January 2025 and will take approximately four weeks, dependent on weather conditions and access.
+Harvesting started on 20 January 2025 and is expected to take up to six weeks, dependent on weather conditions and access.

 What happens after the harvesting is finished?